leinonen/home-master-controller/README.md

 ```

-## Deploying to your raspberry pi machine using Ansible
+## Deploying to your Raspberry Pi machine using Ansible
 Add "hmc" entry with ip address to /etc/ansible/hosts.

 Copy your ssh key to the rpi.